-- Your legal fees – Your insurer will usually provide you with a legal defense under your coverage if you get sued by the injured party.
+- Legal fees — Your insurer will usually provide you with a legal defense under your coverage if you get sued by the injured party

 It is important to note that bodily injury liability is subject to a limit of liability.
 This means that your insurer will only cover these losses up to a certain limit.
 Depending on your policy, this could be the state minimum amount or a higher limit.

 Any expenses beyond your policy limit will have to be handled out of pocket.
 As such, it is advisable to purchase higher coverage than the set state limits.
 This will provide more protection.

 Should You Get Bodily Injury Coverage in New Jersey?